-Anna K. Stalder is a scientific assistant at the Institute of medical genetics and pathology at the University Hospital Basel.
-Her main focus is the curation and documentation of individual projects and collection of data for the broad collaborations under the FTC project (link below).
-She also contributes to this projects by providing expertise in multiplexed immunohistochemistry and data analysis, as well as translational science aspects.
+Dr Anna K. Stalder is a scientific assistant at the Institute of Medical Genetics and Pathology at University Hospital Basel.
+Her main focus is the curation and documentation of individual projects and the collection of data for the broad collaborations under this FTC project (link below).
+She also contributes to this project by providing expertise in multiplexed immunohistochemistry and data analysis, as well as translational science aspects.

 Prof Wendelin Stark is a full professor at the Institute for Chemical and Bioengineering (IBS) at ETH Zurich.
 His research combines materials with specific functions for medical or industrial use.
 Prof Stark has developed nanoparticles for environmental applications: for example, to increase energy efficiency in water and solvent purification, to enable large-scale remediation or to create more environmentally friendly catalytic processes.
 He is the co-founder of 10 companies active in the areas of diagnostic reagents, nanoparticle synthesis, functional membranes and medical devices.
 In addition, he has written more than 330 papers and has obtained 40 patents.